BrokenSource/ShaderFlow/Scenes/Readme.md

 This folder contains many proof of concepts and examples on how to use **ShaderFlow**
 - Minimal examples showcasing empty scenes, texture mapping, dynamics and more

+<sub>We can't guarantee stuff won't be broken in the future 😅</sub>

 # 📂 User
 Place your personal shaders, images, audio files here, use it as a **Workspace**